hanspr/mi-ide/README.md

 * Internal copy paste between editors running in different servers
 * File transfer between editors in different servers
 * Save and retrieve your settings from any server.
-To sync all your micro-ide editors runngin in different machines
+To sync all your mi-ide editors runngin in different machines
-* Create your own full packed micro-ide with all your personal settings, plugins, hacks.
+* Create your own full packed mi-ide with all your personal settings, plugins, hacks.
 So you may download and deploy on other servers without having to reconfigure and reinstall everything